 The fjord cruise is a picturesque voyage through the core of the Sunnmøre Alps, where you have the opportunity to disembark in Trandal village to visit Christian Gaard Bygdetun; home to one of the most spectacular and most visited music festivals in Western Norway.
 In Trandal you can have lunch and get a feel for local life and culture before returning to Ålesund.

-The Atlantic Road and West to Veiholmen; like the Maldives - just cooler
+The Atlantic Road, West to Veiholmen; like the Maldives - just cooler

 Today you will travel by bus on the iconic Atlantic Road - an experience on its own - before continuing by local ferry to the island of Smøla.
 After a day on the road and at sea, you will eventually reach the raw, unspoilt archipelago to the outermost rocks of Smøla, Veiholmen.
 In this remote but beautiful fishing community, you can go kayaking.
 Paddle calmly among the many islets, cottages, harbours and skerries, with the occasional supervised tilt at the open sea for those with experience.
 Spot seabirds (including sea eagles), otters and see the giant fishing pens.
 Spend the next two days soaking up the huge skies, magical light and ever-changing weather at Veiholmen.